Same-sex marriage in Germany: Same-sex marriage

+Summary

 CDU/CSU, the senior member parties of Germany's coalition governments between 2005 and 2021, were historically opposed to the legalisation of same-sex marriage.
 The Greens, the Social Democratic Party (SPD) and the Left Party support same-sex marriage and voted in June 2012 for a defeated bill to legalise it.
-The Free Democratic Party (FDP) supports same-sex marriage, though it rejected legislation when they were part of a coalition government with the CDU/CSU between 2009 and 2013.
-The SPD agreed to oppose same-sex marriage when in government with the CDU/CSU between 2013 and 2017.
+The Free Democratic Party (FDP) supports same-sex marriage, though it rejected legislation when it was part of a coalition government with the CDU/CSU between 2009 and 2013.
+Similarly, the SPD agreed to oppose same-sex marriage when in government with the CDU/CSU between 2013 and 2017.
 Most parties made agreement on same-sex marriage a condition for joining a coalition government with the CDU/CSU after the 2017 federal election.
 Since legalization in October 2017, the CDU/CSU has opposed motions to repeal the same-sex marriage law, and mostly considers the matter "settled".
 In 2020, the Christian Democratic Union (CDU) published a political video supporting same-sex marriage and families, and in 2023 the Christian Social Union in Bavaria (CSU) adopted a party platform supporting same-sex marriage.
 As of 2023, the Alternative for Germany (AfD) remains the largest party opposed to same-sex marriage.

 In German, same-sex marriage is known as gleichgeschlechtliche Ehe (/de/) or more commonly in public discourse as Ehe für alle (/de/), meaning "marriage for all".